Is someone else responsible for your personal injury?

 This law explains what a jury should do when the victim is partially at fault for his or her injury.
 It states that you are prohibited from recovering compensation if you have a higher percentage of fault than the party or parties who are at fault for your injury.
 If your percentage of fault is less than the other parties, you can still recover compensation.
 However, the law mandates that your total compensation award be reduced by your percentage of fault.
 This means that an award of $100,000 would be reduced by $40,000 if you are found to be 40 percent at fault.

-The personal injury attorneys in Macon at our firm are committed to conducting a thorough investigation and aggressively negotiating so you are not assigned a higher percentage of fault than you deserve.
+The Macon personal injury attorneys at our firm are committed to conducting a thorough investigation and aggressively negotiating so you are not assigned a higher percentage of fault than you deserve.

 Fill out a Free Case Evaluation form today.